-In 2010, the Federal Motor Carrier Safety Administration (FMCSA) released a final rule prohibiting Commercial Motor Vehicle (CMV) drivers from texting while driving.
+In 2010, the Federal Motor Carrier Safety Administration (FMCSA) released a distracted driving solution prohibiting Commercial Motor Vehicle (CMV) drivers from texting while driving.
 The FMCSA continues to implement this rule by imposing civil penalties and disqualification sanctions on drivers failing to comply.

 Sending or receiving a text takes a driver’s eyes off the road for 5 seconds on average, which equates to the length of a football field if a vehicle is moving at 55 miles per hour.
 While texting is undoubtedly a key distractor for commercial drivers, it’s not the only one by any means.
 Luckily, there are actions fleet professionals — from drivers to managers — can take to reduce distracted driving.
 Let’s take a look at some solutions to distracted driving, such as video-based safety solutions and others.

 Whether you’re a truck driver or a fleet manager, you want to avoid distracted driving at all costs.
 Here are several ways to prevent distracted driving.

 In addition to texting, FaceTime, talking on the phone, and even dialing can lead to hazardous incidents.
 Bluetooth wireless technology is often credited with helping drivers keep their eyes on the road.
 However, the National Safety Council has found that this form of multitasking technology can still pose a threat to driver safety.

 For example, drivers talking on their phones — regardless of whether via Bluetooth or handheld device — still missed up to 50% of their surroundings, including pedestrians and light signals.
 They also found when drivers sent voice text messages, they remained distracted for up to 27 seconds after finishing the text.

 #2: Have Your Audio Ready